jarrettchisholm/glr/README.md

 You will need several pre-requisites installed before compilation will work.
 For an automated setup, check out the [Automatic Building](https://github.com/jarrettchisholm/glr/wiki/Automatic-Building) section of the wiki.

-Assuming you have all the pre-requisites ready to go, you can compile by running `python setup.py release` (debug setup is not ready yet) followed by `scons` from the terminal (or the Developer Command Prompt for VS2013 on Windows).
+Assuming you have all the pre-requisites ready to go, you can compile by running `python setup.py release` (**Note**: debug setup is not yet implemented - please see issue [#30](https://github.com/jarrettchisholm/glr/issues/30)) followed by `scons` from the terminal (or the Developer Command Prompt for VS2013 on Windows).

 For more details about compiling, check out the [wiki](https://github.com/jarrettchisholm/glr/wiki).